JonathanLemes/JonathanLemes/README.md

 ### Hi there 👋

-My name is Jonathan Fillipe Lemes, from Brazil (🇧🇷).
+>My name is Jonathan Fillipe Lemes, from Brazil (🇧🇷).
 I've been working with programming since 2015, when I started my first IT course.
-I'm currently studying Computer Science at UNIFEI (Federal University of Itajubá, MG, Brazil).
+I'm currently studying Computer Science at Federal University of Itajubá (UNIFEI).

 Would you like to find me?